gnina/gnina/README.md

 ===========

 `--cnn_scoring` determines at what points of the docking procedure that the CNN scoring function is used.
- * ``none’’ - No CNNs used for docking.
+ * `none` - No CNNs used for docking.
 Uses the specified empirical scoring function throughout.
- * ``rescore’‘(default) - CNN used for reranking of final poses.
+ * `rescore` (default) - CNN used for reranking of final poses.
 Least computationally expensive CNN option.
- * ``refinement’' - CNN used to refine poses after Monte Carlo chains and for final ranking of output poses.
-10x slower than ``rescore’' when using a GPU.
+ * `refinement` - CNN used to refine poses after Monte Carlo chains and for final ranking of output poses.
+10x slower than `rescore` when using a GPU.
- * ``all’' - CNN used as the scoring function throughout the whole procedure.
+ * `all` - CNN used as the scoring function throughout the whole procedure.
 Extremely computationally intensive and not recommended.

-The default CNN scoring function is an ensemble of 5 models selected to balance pose prediction performance and runtime: dense_4, general_default2018_3, dense_3, crossdock_default2018, and redock_default2018_2.
+The default CNN scoring function is an ensemble of 5 models selected to balance pose prediction performance and runtime: dense, general_default2018_3, dense_3, crossdock_default2018, and redock_default2018.
 More information on these various models can be found in the papers listed above.

 Training
 ========